strimzi/proposals/056-zk-kraft-migration.md

 Through the usage of one or more `KafkaNodePool` custom resources, alongside the main `Kafka` one, the user is able to define pools of brokers and KRaft controllers, taking ZooKeeper out of the picture.

 It is not possible to migrate a ZooKeeper-based Apache Kafka cluster to be KRaft based.
-If the user has an already deployed Apache Kafka cluster using a ZooKeeper ensemble for storing metadata, the Strimzi Cluster Operator has no support to migrate the running cluster to use a pool of KRaft based controllers replacing the ZooKeeper nodes for the same purpose.
+If the user has an already deployed Apache Kafka cluster using a ZooKeeper ensemble for storing metadata, the Strimzi Cluster Operator has no support to migrate the running cluster to use a pool of KRaft controllers replacing the ZooKeeper nodes for the same purpose.

 There is also no support to upgrade a KRaft-based Apache Kafka cluster to a newer version, but this missing piece is out of the scope for this proposal.

 ## Motivation

-The KRaft mode has been declared to be production-ready since Apache Kafka 3.3 release by the Apache Kafka project while still having missing features are reported in the official [documentation](https://kafka.apache.org/documentation/#kraft_missing).
+The KRaft mode has been declared to be production-ready since Apache Kafka 3.3 release by the Apache Kafka project.
+Anyway, there are still missing features as reported in the official [documentation](https://kafka.apache.org/documentation/#kraft_missing).
 The ZooKeeper mode has been deprecated in Apache Kafka 3.5 while providing the migration process to KRaft mode as preview.
 The coming Apache Kafka 3.6 release will have such a migration process supported as GA and the ZooKeeper mode will be supported until Apache Kafka 3.7 (January 2024) but removed after that.
 Starting from Apache Kafka 4.0 (April 2024) only KRaft mode will be supported.

-Based on the above Apache Kafka community plan, more details in [KIP-833](https://cwiki.apache.org/confluence/display/KAFKA/KIP-833%3A+Mark+KRaft+as+Production+Ready), the Strimzi project needs to be prepared to allow users to migrate their current cluster from running in ZooKeeper mode to KRaft mode.
+Based on the above Apache Kafka community plan, more details in [KIP-833](https://cwiki.apache.org/confluence/display/KAFKA/KIP-833%3A+Mark+KRaft+as+Production+Ready), the Strimzi project needs to be prepared to allow users to migrate their current clusters from running in ZooKeeper mode to KRaft mode.

 ## Proposal

 The ZooKeeper to KRaft migration implementation is defined by [KIP-866](https://cwiki.apache.org/confluence/display/KAFKA/KIP-866+ZooKeeper+to+KRaft+Migration).
 The upstream Apache Kafka community documentation also provides a [ZooKeeper to KRaft Migration](https://kafka.apache.org/documentation/#kraft_zk_migration) guide showing how to run the procedure manually on your cluster.

-One of the main points to highlight is that such a process doesn't support to migrate to a KRaft-based cluster running in "combined" mode:
+One of the main points to highlight is that such a process doesn't support migration to a KRaft-based cluster running in "combined" mode:

-* Cannot migrate from a ZooKeeper based configuration to having a cluster with nodes hosting both controller and broker (so actually reducing the number of nodes by removing the ZooKeeper ones).
+* Cannot migrate from a ZooKeeper based configuration to a cluster with nodes hosting both controller and broker (so actually reducing the number of nodes by removing the ZooKeeper ones).
 * The migration works by having ZooKeeper nodes to be replaced by new KRaft controller nodes.
 * Supporting "combined" mode is actually one of the rejected [alternatives](https://cwiki.apache.org/confluence/display/KAFKA/KIP-866+ZooKeeper+to+KRaft+Migration#KIP866ZooKeepertoKRaftMigration-CombinedModeMigrationSupport) in KIP-866.